-Organizations and course teams can generate certificates for learners who pass a course.
+Organizations and course teams can choose to generate certificates for learners who pass a course.
 Learners can view, print, or share their certificates.

-For information about certificates, see Setting Up Course Certificates in Building and Running an Open edX Course or Print a Web Certificate in the Open edX Learner's Guide.
+For additional information about certificates, see Setting Up Certificates in Studio in the Building and Running an Open edX Course guide or Print a Web Certificate in the Open edX Learner's Guide.

-To enable this feature on your instance of Open edX, you must enable a feature flag in both Studio and the Learning Management System and complete the configuration tasks described in this topic.
+To enable course certificates on your instance of Open edX, you must enable a feature flag in both Studio and the Learning Management System and complete the configuration tasks described in this topic.